angular/angular/aio/content/guide/testing-code-coverage.md

 </code-example>

-When the tests are complete, the command creates a new `/coverage` folder in the project.
+When the tests are complete, the command creates a new `/coverage` directory in the project.
 Open the `index.html` file to see a report with your source code and code coverage values.

-If you want to create code-coverage reports every time you test, set the following option in the CLI configuration file, `angular.json`:
+If you want to create code-coverage reports every time you test, set the following option in the Angular CLI configuration file, `angular.json`:

 <code-example format="json" language="json">